ThiernoSTalla/CloutdProjet_ThiernoSaydouTalla_DIC2_GIT/README.md

 # Simple Railway API

+## Description

-This is a simple Express API deployed to Railway with a PostgreSQL database.
+This application is a Node.js API built with Express, connected to a PostgreSQL database hosted on Railway.

+It is automatically deployed via GitHub Actions to Railway.

+---

+## Public URL

+The API is accessible at:  cloutdprojetthiernosaydoutalladic2git-production.up.railway.app